6729 Lake Rd,

 Root Canal to Crown Process

-Depending on the location of the tooth, root canals sometimes require the addition of a crown or other restoration procedure to protect and restore teeth to their full function.
-The procedure consists of a dentist removing inflamed or infected pulp and carefully cleaning the inside of the root canal to then fill and seal the space.
-Molars and premolars generally require crowns.
+Depending on the tooth’s location, root canals sometimes require a crown or other restoration procedure to protect and restore teeth to full function.
+The root canal to crown process consists of a dentist removing inflamed or infected pulp and carefully cleaning the inside of the root canal to fill and seal the space.
+Damaged molars and premolars generally require crowns.

-Dental crowns are a good idea for most patients with damaged or decayed teeth.
-Their benefits include:
+Dental crowns are good for most patients with damaged or decayed teeth.
+Benefits of dental crowns include:

-• Offer support to misshapen teeth or badly broken teeth
+• Durable support for misshapen teeth or badly broken teeth

 • Solve functional chewing problems